Oyedunni1/oyedunni-master-data-science-project-vhd/doc/Dunni_Thesis.md

 3. ## **Aim and Objectives of the Project Work**

-This research aims to develop a novel explainable machine learning framework for predicting valvular heart disease, using phonocardiogram (PCG) signals.
+This research aims to develop a novel ensemble machine learning framework for predicting valvular heart disease, using phonocardiogram (PCG) signals.
 The objectives include:

-1. To preprocess and extract relevant deep and fractal features from PCG.
+1. To preprocess PCG signals and extract 16 optimal features (6 fractal + 10 audio features) for VHD detection.
-2. To propose an explainable model for predicting valvular heart disease.
+2. To develop a weighted voting ensemble model combining Gradient Boosting, Random Forest, and Logistic Regression for predicting valvular heart disease.
-3. To evaluate the performance of the proposed explainable model using standard metrics (accuracy, sensitivity, specificity, F1-score, AUC)
+3. To achieve real-time processing capabilities (10+ files/second) with 84.91% accuracy using standard metrics (accuracy, sensitivity, specificity, F1-score, AUC)

    4. ## **Significance of Project Work**